-Blake Shelton Drops ‘God’s Country’ Video Featuring Intense Storms, Fire, And Rattlesnakes.
+Blake Shelton Drops ‘God’s Country’ Video Featuring Intense Storms, Fire, And Rattlesnakes

 — YouTube Music (@youtubemusic) April 12, 2019

 Blake Shelton just wrapped up his Friends and Heroes tour.
-He also enjoyed his date night with girlfriend, Gwen Stefani, at the ACM Awards, but it wasn’t without some controversy involving his ex, Miranda Lambert.
+He also enjoyed his date night with girlfriend Gwen Stefani at the ACM Awards, but it wasn’t without some controversy involving his ex, Miranda Lambert.
 She changed the lyrics to one of her songs, “Little Red Wagon.”
 Instead of singing “I live in Oklahoma,” she changed the words to “I got the hell out of Oklahoma.”
 Fans were convinced that was a shade against Shelton.

 While Miranda Lambert may be glad to be out of Oklahoma, Blake Shelton loves the state so much that he dedicated a song to it.